Unlocking Success in BACB Fieldwork: Mastering Restricted vs Unrestricted Hours with Tracker!

 Increasing Competence and Confidence

 Restricted hours are crucial for hands-on learning.
 For instance, when supervising a client’s behavior intervention, live feedback helps you fine-tune your approach.
-According to our recent study, BCBAs with more supervised hours report higher confidence in their skills, with 80% feeling better prepared for real-world challenges.
-On the other hand, unrestricted hours allow you to delve into specific interests, such as new behavioral strategies or research trends, promoting a well-rounded skill set.
+According to our recent study, BCBAs with more supervised hours report higher confidence in their skills.
+In fact, 80% feel better prepared for real-world challenges.
+On the other hand, unrestricted hours allow you to explore specific interests, like new behavioral strategies or research trends.
+This exploration promotes a well-rounded skill set.

 Meeting Certification Requirements

 To become a BCBA, you must meet specific requirements for supervised and concentrated hours.
-Tracker! teaches you what these requirments are and provides real time education, to increase confidence and decrease overwhelm.
+Tracker! teaches you what these requirements are and provides real-time education.
+This helps increase your confidence while decreasing overwhelm.

 Enhancing Professional Networking

 A balanced combination of both types of hours broadens your professional network.
-Spending time in restricted hours often involves collaboration with a supervisor and peers, leading to potential job opportunities and mentorship.
-For instance, 65% of BCBAs report that professional relationships formed during these hours significantly impacted their career trajectories, indicating that networking opens many doors.
+Spending time in restricted hours often involves collaboration with a supervisor and peers.
+This collaboration can lead to potential job opportunities and mentorship.
+For instance, 65% of BCBAs report that professional relationships formed during these hours significantly impacted their career trajectories.
+This indicates that networking opens many doors.

 How Tracker!
 Helps You Balance Restricted and Unrestricted Hours